-Example producer client
+Example producer application

-''' import java.util.Properties; import java.util.Random; import java.util.UUID; import java.util.concurrent.TimeUnit; import java.util.concurrent.atomic.AtomicLong; import org.apache.kafka.clients.producer.Callback; import org.apache.kafka.clients.producer.KafkaProducer; import org.apache.kafka.clients.producer.ProducerConfig; import org.apache.kafka.clients.producer.ProducerRecord; import org.apache.kafka.clients.producer.RecordMetadata; import org.apache.kafka.common.errors.RetriableException; import org.apache.kafka.common.serialization.ByteArraySerializer; import org.apache.kafka.common.serialization.LongSerializer; public class Producer implements Callback { private static final Random RND = new Random(0); private static final String BOOTSTRAP_SERVERS = "localhost:9092"; private static final String TOPIC_NAME = "my-topic"; '''

 '''

+import java.util.Properties;

+import java.util.Random;

+import java.util.UUID;

+import java.util.concurrent.TimeUnit;

+import java.util.concurrent.atomic.AtomicLong;

+import org.apache.kafka.clients.producer.Callback;

+import org.apache.kafka.clients.producer.KafkaProducer;

+import org.apache.kafka.clients.producer.ProducerConfig;

+import org.apache.kafka.clients.producer.ProducerRecord;

+import org.apache.kafka.clients.producer.RecordMetadata;

+import org.apache.kafka.common.errors.RetriableException;

+import org.apache.kafka.common.serialization.ByteArraySerializer;

+import org.apache.kafka.common.serialization.LongSerializer;

+public class Producer implements Callback {

+private static final Random RND = new Random(0);

+private static final String BOOTSTRAP SERVERS = "localhost:9092";

+private static final String TOPIC NAME = "my-topic";

-private static final long NUM_MESSAGES = 100;
+private static final long NUM_MESSAGES = 50;

 private static final int MESSAGE_SIZE_BYTES = 100;

-private static final long PROCESSING_DELAY_MS = 0L;
+private static final long PROCESSING_DELAY_MS = 1000L;

 protected AtomicLong messageCount = new AtomicLong(0);

 public static void main(String[] args) {

 new Producer().run();

+}

 public void run() {

 System.out.println("Running producer");

 try (var producer = createKafkaProducer()) {

 byte[] value = randomBytes(MESSAGE_SIZE_BYTES); 2

-while (messageCount.get() < NUM MESSAGES) { 3
+while (messageCount.get() < NUM_MESSAGES) { 3

 sleep(PROCESSING DELAY MS); 4

 producer.send(new ProducerRecord<>(TOPIC_NAME, messageCount.get(), value), this);

+5

 messageCount.incrementAndGet();

 }

+}

+}

 private KafkaProducer<Long, byte[]> createKafkaProducer() {

 Properties props = new Properties(); 6

 props.put(ProducerConfig.BOOTSTRAP SERVERS CONFIG, BOOTSTRAP SERVERS); 7

-props.put(ProducerConfig.CLIENT_ID_CONFIG, "client-" + UUID.randomUUID()); 8
+props.put(ProducerConfig.CLIENT_ID_CONFIG, "client-" + UUID.randomUUID()); (8)

-props.put(ProducerConfig.KEY SERIALIZER CLASS CONFIG, LongSerializer.class); 9
+props.put(ProducerConfig.KEY_SERIALIZER_CLASS_CONFIG, LongSerializer.class); 9

 props.put(ProducerConfig.VALUE_SERIALIZER_CLASS_CONFIG, ByteArraySerializer.class);

 return new KafkaProducer<>(props);

+}

 private void sleep(long ms) { 10

+try {

 TimeUnit.MILLISECONDS.sleep(ms);

 } catch (InterruptedException e) {

-throw new RuntimeException(e);

-}

-}

-private byte[] randomBytes(int size) { 11

-if (size \leq 0) {

-throw new IllegalArgumentException("Record size must be greater than zero");

-byte[] payload = new byte[size];

-for (int i = 0; i < payload.length; ++i) {

-payload[i] = (byte) (RND.nextInt(26) + 65);

-}

-return payload;

-private boolean retriable (Exception e) { 12

-if (e == null) {

-return false;

 '''

-- The client creates a Kafka producer using the createKafkaProducer method.
-The producer sends messages to the Kafka topic asynchronously. - A byte array is used as the payload for each message sent to the Kafka topic. - The maximum number of messages sent is determined by the NUM_MESSAGES constant value. - The message rate is controlled with a delay between each message sent. - The producer passes the topic name, the message count value, and the message value. - The client creates the KafkaProducer instance using the provided configuration.
-You can use a properties file or add the configuration directly.
-For more information on the basic configuration, see Chapter 4, Configuring client applications for connecting to a Kafka cluster. - The connection to the Kafka brokers. - A unique client ID for the producer using a randomly generated UUID.
-A client ID is not required, but it is useful to track the source of requests. - The appropriate serializer classes for handling keys and values as byte arrays. - Method to introduce a delay to the message sending process for a specified number of milliseconds.
+- 8 A unique client ID for the producer using a randomly generated UUID.
+A client ID is not required, but it is useful to track the source of requests. - 9 The appropriate serializer classes for handling keys and values as byte arrays. - 10 Method to introduce a delay to the message sending process for a specified number of milliseconds.
 If the thread responsible for sending messages is interrupted while paused, it throws an InterruptedException error. - Method to create a random byte array of a specific size, which serves as the payload for each message sent to the Kafka topic.
 The method generates a random integer and adds 65 to represent an uppercase letter in ascii code (65 is A, 66 is B, and so on).
 The ascii code is stored as a single byte in the payload array.
-If the payload size is not greater than zero, it throws an IllegalArgumentException.

-- Method to check whether to retry sending a message following an exception.
-Null and specified exceptions are not retried, nor are exceptions that do not implement the RetriableException - Method called when a message has been acknowledged by the Kafka broker.
+If the payload size is not greater than zero, it throws an IllegalArgumentException. - 12 Method to check whether to retry sending a message following an exception.
+The Kafka producer automatically handles retries for certain errors, such as connection errors.
+You can customize this method to include other errors.
+Returns false for null and specified exceptions, or those that do not implement the RetriableException interface. - Method called when a message has been acknowledged by the Kafka broker.
 On success, a message is printed with the details of the topic, partition, and offset position for the message.
 If an error ocurred when sending the message, an error message is printed.
 The method checks the exception and takes appropriate action based on whether it's a fatal or non-fatal error.
 If the error is non-fatal, the message sending process continues.
 If the error is fatal, a stack trace is printed and the producer is terminated.